TFelbor/Portfolio/README.md

 - An IDE that supports JavaFX development (e.g., Eclipse, IntelliJ IDEA)

 ## Project Structure
-The project consists of several key classes:
+The project consists of several key classes and one sprite sheet:
-- `mainClass.java`: Main application class handling the GUI and game loop
+- mainClass.java → Main application class handling the GUI and game loop
-- `Card.java`: Base class for all card types
+- Card.java → Base class for all card types
-- `CommonCard.java`: Implementation of standard numbered cards
+- CommonCard.java → Implementation of standard numbered cards
-- `Player.java`: Manages player hands and card drawing
+- Player.java → Manages player hands and card drawing
-- `SkipCard.java`: Implementation of Skip cards
+- SkipCard.java → Implementation of Skip cards
-- `WildCard.java`: Implementation of Wild cards
+- WildCard.java → Implementation of Wild cards
-- `Table.java`: Manages the game table state
+- Table.java → Manages the game table state
+- cards.png → sprite sheet with a template for all the UNO cards

 ## How to Run
 1. Ensure you have Java and JavaFX installed on your system